pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 ## Extensibility

 Most importantly, IMG is designed to be extensible.
 It was not feasible to try to define every camera-related concept of which we can think.
 Camera developers are far too creative for that.
-So the bottom line is, we designed a structure around which new concepts could be added as needed.<br>

-That said, we want IMG to be comprehensive, and eventually to cover all camera-related concepts.
+So the bottom line is, we designed a structure around which new concepts could be added as needed.That said, we want IMG to be comprehensive, and eventually to cover all camera-related concepts.
 To be fair, there are some concepts that are truly instrument-specific that belong in a mission-specific data dictionary, but the vast majority of camera and image concepts have the potential for reuse in other instruments or missions.
 We want to capture these concepts in the IMG dictionary.
 It doesn’t matter if your instrument is the only one currently using a concept – if it is reasonably plausible that the same concept could apply to other instruments or missions, it belongs in IMG.<br>